Functional Gastrointestinal Disorders

 Causes and risk factors

-The development of SIBO can be attributed to a disruption in the homeostatic mechanisms that regulate the intestinal microbiota.
-Inadequate gastric secretion (hypochlorhydria) and small intestine dysmotility (impairment in mobility) are the two most common factors that predispose individuals to bacterial overgrowth.
-Other factors that have been shown to increase an individual’s susceptibility to SIBO include:
+SIBO's development is driven by a disruption in the homeostatic mechanisms regulating the intestinal microbiota.
+Inadequate gastric secretion (hypochlorhydria) and small intestine dysmotility (impairment in mobility) are the two most common factors predisposing individuals to bacterial overgrowth.
+Other factors that increase an individual's susceptibility to SIBO include:

 ● Age, resulting in increased risk in the elderly population